When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 • Save

-Your chicken’s breed plays a massive role in determining the age at which your chicken starts laying eggs.
 Generally, when the chickens are fed well, have the right weight, and have no illness, they will start laying eggs between 16 and 18 weeks.

 How Often Does a Chicken Lay Eggs?

-Factors such as nutrition, weather, environment, and day length can affect how your chickens will lay eggs.
+Nutrition, weather, environment, and day length can affect how your chickens will lay eggs.
 A hen will regularly lay one egg a day when there is no illness, she is well-fed, and there is good weather.

 It does not mean that the cycle is in sync, as the hen can lay the egg at a different time each day.
 Different seasons affect how often your chickens lay eggs.